Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Full-scope general contracting for commercial and industrial projects that need one accountable builder coordinating site, shell, and turnover.
+Full-scope general contracting in San Marcos for commercial and industrial projects that need one accountable builder coordinating site, shell, Hays County permitting, EARC compliance, and turnover.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep general contracting aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Owners gain a single point of accountability for budget discipline, field sequencing, trade coordination, and turnover readiness.
+Owners gain a single point of accountability for budget discipline, field sequencing, trade coordination, EARC and TCEQ compliance management, and turnover readiness — with one team responsible for connecting every moving part of the project into a coherent delivery outcome.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?